 A complete copy of all files from the IAC scoring program shall be electronically transmitted to the IAC Sanctions Office after the contest is finished.
 If physical media must be used to provide the files, the appropriate media shall be supplied by the contest organization.

 A copy of the files from the IAC scoring program for any contest will be made available to any participant or official, upon request.
-The media used for that copy should be supplied by the requester and has to be compatible with the computer being used by the contest administration.
 A fee of \$25 may be charged for the copy of all data.